Janissary: Characteristics

-Recruitment, training and status
+Recruitment, training, and status

-The first Janissary units were formed from prisoners of war and slaves, probably as a result of the sultan taking his traditional one-fifth share of his army's plunder in kind rather than cash; however the continuing enslaving of dhimmi constituted a continuing abuse of a subject population.
-For a while, the Ottoman government supplied the Janissary corps with recruits from the devşirme system.
-Children were kidnapped at a young age and turned into soldiers in an attempt to make the soldiers faithful to the sultan.
+The first Janissary units were formed from prisoners of war and slaves, probably as a result of the sultan taking his traditional one-fifth share of his army's plunder in kind rather than monetarily; however, the continuing exploitation and enslavement of dhimmi peoples (i.e., non-Muslims), predominantly Balkan Christians, constituted a continuing abuse of subject populations.
+For a while, the Ottoman government supplied the Janissary Corps with recruits from the devşirme system of child levy enslavement.
+Children were drafted at a young age and soon turned into slave-soldiers in an attempt to make them loyal to the Ottoman sultan.
 The social status of devşirme recruits took on an immediate positive change, acquiring a greater guarantee of governmental rights and financial opportunities.
 In poor areas officials were bribed by parents to make them take their sons, thus they would have better chances in life.
-Initially the recruiters favoured Greeks and Albanians.
-As borders of the Ottoman Empire expanded, the devşirme was extended to include Armenians, Bulgarians, Croats, Hungarians, Serbs and later islamized people from Bosnia and Herzegovina, and, in rare instances, Romanians, Georgians, Ukrainians and southern Russians.
-While the deportation and enslavement of children was sometimes desired by their parents and earned them greater social status through the Janissary corps, the devşirme could fall within the context of cultural genocide.
-However, the freedom and power offered to Janissaries could indicate that the recruitment system was more aimed to be conscription, with an added objective of somewhat homogenizing the population of a very diverse empire.

-This "child levy" system was regularly implemented during the 15th-16th centuries, the first two centuries of its existence.
-Some historians argue this system contributed to the Ottoman states efforts at compulsory conversion and "islamization" of its non-Muslim populations.
-Radushev states this recruitment system can be bisected into two periods, its first, or classical period, encompassing those first two centuries of regular execution and utilization to supply recruits; and a second period which more focuses on its gradual change, decline, and ultimate abandonment, beginning in the 17th century.
+Initially, the Ottoman recruiters favoured Greeks and Albanians.
+The Ottoman Empire began its expansion into Europe by invading the European portions of the Byzantine Empire in the 14th and 15th centuries up until the capture of Constantinople in 1453, establishing Islam as the state religion of the newly-founded empire.
+The Ottoman Turks further expanded into Southeastern Europe and consolidated their political power by invading and conquering huge portions of the Serbian Empire, Bulgarian Empire, and the remaining territories of the Byzantine Empire in the 14th and 15th centuries.
+As borders of the Ottoman Empire expanded, the devşirme system of child levy enslavement was extended to include Armenians, Bulgarians, Croats, Hungarians, Romanians, Serbs, and later Bosniaks, and, in rare instances, Circassians, Georgians, Poles, southern Russians, and Ukrainians.